muribe0/web-begginings/Django/Django.md

 1. You run `Scripts/activate` to activate the virtual environment from the <env_name> folder. (my_venv)
 2. you run `python3 manage.py runserver` in <project_name> folder. (lecture3)

+## If this does not work...
+a.
+A possible error is that of django not being recognised as installed, even though it is.
+To install first activate the virtual environment and then run `pip3 install Django` to install Django in the virtual environment.
+If after doing that the error persists, make sure to try the next fix:
+The error message indicates that Django is not found, even though you've installed it in a virtual environment (venv).
+This can happen if the Python interpreter being used to run manage.py is not the one associated with your activated virtual environment where Django is installed.
+To resolve this issue, ensure that your IDE (PyCharm) is configured to use the Python interpreter from the virtual environment where Django is installed.
+Here's how you can check and set the interpreter in PyCharm:
+Open PyCharm and navigate to your project.
+Go to File > Settings (or PyCharm > Preferences on macOS).
+Under Project: your_project_name, click on Python Interpreter.
+Check the interpreter path listed.
+If it's not pointing to the interpreter inside your virtual environment, click on the gear icon, then Add....
+In the Add Python Interpreter window, select Existing environment, then click the ... button to browse and select the Python executable inside your virtual environment.
+This is usually located in a folder named venv or .venv within your project directory, under the Scripts (Windows) or bin (macOS/Linux) subdirectory.
+Select the Python executable (python.exe on Windows or just python on macOS/Linux) and click OK.
+Apply the changes and click OK to close the settings

 ### Create an App
 One project tends to have several different apps.